cdg66/BUS_figures/README.md

 ### Bus Position Identification (BPI)

 The Bus Position Identification give controler a way to talk with a specific device while other remain unchanged.
 Bridge must support BPI because they never know what bus the will be part of.
 Each device can have up to 7 sub-device. sub-device 0 is reserved for control or when sub-device are not used.
-Device can get an adress of 3 way possible: Staticly, Pseudo-Dynamicly and Dynamicly.
+Device can get an adress of 3 way possible: Statically, Pseudo-Dynamicly and Dynamicly.
 ![Transaction](https://github.com/cdg66/SHER-BUS_figures/blob/main/(BPI).svg)

 #### Static Adressing